Graham Gore: The Victory Point Note

 The first message is written within the body of the form and dates from 28 May 1847.

 The second and final part is written largely on the margins of the form due to lack of remaining space on the document.
 It was presumably added on 25 April 1848 when the note in its protective metal cylinder was retrieved from its cairn before being replaced.

-In 1859 Hobson found the second note deposited by Gore and his team in the cairn a few miles southwest at Gore Point using the same Admiralty form and containing an almost identical duplicate of the first message from 1847.
+In 1859, Hobson found the second note deposited by Gore and his team in the cairn a few miles southwest at Gore Point using the same Admiralty form and containing an almost identical duplicate of the first message from 1847.
 This document did not contain the second message added by Fitzjames and Crozier in 1848 found on the Victory Point Note after the abandonment of the ships and subsequent recovery of the document from the Victory Point cairn.

-From the handwriting it is assumed that all the messages were written by Commander James Fitzjames.
+From the handwriting, it is assumed that all the messages were written by Commander James Fitzjames.
 As he did not take part in the landing party which deposited the notes originally in 1847, it is inferred that both documents were originally filled out by Fitzjames on board the ships with Gore and Des Voeux adding their signatures as members of the landing party.
 This is further supported by the fact that both documents contain the same factual errors – namely the wrong date of the wintering on Beechey Island.

-As stated earlier, in 1834 Sarah and John Gore together with their three daughters Ann, Eliza and Charlotte and their youngest son Edward moved to Australia where they firstly lived at Parramatta near Sydney.
-Later the family bought 1,165 acres of land near Lake Bathurst in New South Wales where they lived in a house they named 'Gilmour', after Sarah's family.
+As stated earlier, in 1834 Sarah and John Gore, together with their three daughters, Ann, Eliza and Charlotte and their youngest son, Edward, moved to Australia, where they firstly lived at Parramatta near Sydney.
+Later the family bought 1,165 acres of land near Lake Bathurst in New South Wales, where they lived in a house they named 'Gilmour', after Sarah's family.

-On their deaths Sarah and Admiral John Gore were buried in St Saviours Cemetery in Goulburn.
+On their deaths Sarah and Admiral John Gore were buried in St Saviour’s Cemetery in Goulburn.
 Their gravestone is inscribed with the only known memorial anywhere to their son.
 The inscription reads:

 Legacy

 Gore Point on King William Island was named in his honour by Sir John Franklin.

 Graham Gore Peninsula in Nunavut in Canada is named for him.

 Gore is among the lost named on the Franklin monument erected in Waterloo Place in London in 1866.
 Inscribed 'To the great arctic navigator and his brave companions who sacrificed their lives in completing the discovery of the North West Passage.
 A.D.
 1847 – 8', Gore's name can be found on the 'Erebus' plinth.

 Gore appears as a character in the 2007 novel, The Terror by Dan Simmons, a fictionalized account of Franklin's lost expedition, as well as the 2018 television adaptation, where he is played by Tom Weston-Jones.
 Episode 2 in the series is titled 'Gore'.

+Gore appears as one of the main characters in the 2024 science fiction novel The Ministry of Time by Kaliane Bradley.